Regulation Filing Applications Instructions

 How to file: Short Position Reporting

-The RFA system was developed to provide member firms with an efficient method to report NASDAQ, NYSE, NYSE Amex, NYSE Arca, OTC equity and other exchange-listed short positions.
+The RFA system was developed to provide member firms with an efficient method to report NASDAQ, NYSE, NYSE MKT, NYSE Arca, BATS, OTC equity and other exchange-listed short positions.

 Firms have the option of transmitting short positions either by completing the system-generated form or by uploading a file containing the short positions to the Web-based application.
 Firms may also use a service provider to file the short interest report on their behalf.